mvantellingen/python-zeep/docs/transport.rst

 -------------------
 While some providers incorporate security features in the header of a SOAP message, others use the HTTP Authentication header.
-In the latter case, you can just create a requests.Session() object with the auth set and pass it to the Transport class.
+In the latter case, you can just create a :class:`requests.Session` object with the auth set and pass it to the Transport class.

 .. code-block:: python